 Boundary Conditions, Element Types, and Meshing

 A critical aspect of finite element modeling is the correct application of boundary conditions and the selection of appropriate elements.
-In this tutorial, we apply boundary conditions that replicate the real-world behavior of FRP-confined concrete columns, such as pinned or fixed supports, and the application of axial load through displacement control.
+In this tutorial, we apply boundary conditions that replicate the behavior of the structural, such as pinned or fixed supports, and the application of load through displacement control.

 - Meshing: Meshing plays a crucial role in the accuracy of finite element simulations.
-In this tutorial, you will learn how to refine the mesh for both the concrete and FRP components to avoid stress concentrations and discontinuities.
+In this tutorial, you will learn how to refine the mesh for modelled elements to avoid stress concentrations and discontinuities.
 The tutorial also covers how to conduct a mesh convergence study, ensuring that the model provides reliable results without excessive computational cost.

 Running the Simulation and Analyzing Results